-- Apply a systems approach to logically connect project components from resources to outcomes
+- Apply a systems approach to logically connect project resources, actions, and outcomes

-- Create functional logic models for immediate use in their projects
+- Create functional logic models for immediate use in your projects